kennethy/rust-lang/ch9.error-handling/README.md

 The `?` operator converts the error type to ensure it matches the E type specified in the fn return `Result` type.
 It also early returns when there's an `Err` case.

+Errors that have the `?` operator called on them go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.

+`?` works automatically when there's an `impl From<OtherError> for ReturnedError` to define the conversion in the trait's `from` function.

+The operator can only be used in functions that actually return a `Result` or `Option`.

 ```rust
 fn read_username_from_file() -> Result<String, io::Error> {
     let mut s = String::new();